CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 ## Description

-`CsabaDu.DynamicTestData.NUnit` framework provides a set of utilities for dynamically generating and managing test data in NUnit.
+`CsabaDu.DynamicTestData.NUnit` framework provides a set of utilities for dynamically generating and managing test data, particularly in NUnit.
 It simplifies the process of creating parameterized tests by offering a flexible and extensible way to define test cases with various arguments, expected results, and exceptions, based on `CsabaDu.DynamicTestData`features.

 ## Features

+1. **Inherited `CsabaDu.DynamicTestData` Features**
+  - Complete functionality of the `CsabaDu.DynamicTestData` framework is available as dependency.

+2. **`TestCaseData` type creation**
+  - The generic `TestData` record and its derived types (`TestDataReturns`, `TestDataThrows`) which support up to nine arguments (`T1` to `T9`) are used for `TestCaseData` instances creation at runtime.

+3. **`DynamicTestCaseDataSource` Abstract Class**:
+  - The `DynamicTestCaseDataSource` class provides methods (`TestDataToTestCaseData`, `TestDataReturnsToTestCaseData`, `TestDataThrowsToTestCaseData`) to convert test data into `TestCaseData` of NUnit for test methods.
+  - Sets the `Description` and `TestName` properties of the generated `TestCaseData` instances with the respective `TestData` property values.
+  - These methods use the `ArgsCode` to determine if TestcaseData instances shall consist of `TestData` record instances or their properties as defined with `CsabaDu.DynamicTestData`.

+4. **`Struct` Support**:
+  - The `TestDataReturnsToTestCaseData` methods are designed for creating test cases that expect returning a struct (value type).
+It ensures that the expected result is a struct and sets the `ExpectedResult` property of the `TestCaseData` instances.

+5. **`Exception` Support**:
+  - The `TestDataThrows` record is specifically designed for test cases that expect exceptions to be thrown.
+  - It includes the expected exception type and any arguments required for the test.

+6 **Dynamic Data Generation**:
+  - Designed to easily generate test data dynamically.

+7 **Type Safety**:
+  - Ensures type safety for generated test data with using `TestData` generic types for `TestCaseData` instances creation.

+8. **Extensibility**:
+  - The framework is highly extensible.
+You can add new test data types or modify existing ones to suit your needs.

+9. **Readability**
+  - The `TestName` property of the `TestCaseData` type can be set with a literal test description to display in Visual Studio Test Explorer.

+10. **NUnit Integration**:
+  - Seamlessly convert test data into NUnit's `TestCaseData` for use in parameterized tests.

+11. **Portability**:
+  - Besides NUnit support and dependency, easy to integrate with other test frameworks as well.

 ## Types

-### Static `Extensions` Class
+### **Static `Extensions` Class**

 ```csharp
 using static CsabaDu.DynamicTestData.DynamicDataSources.DynamicDataSource;